 Graz’s loved and revered modern landmark is the Kunsthouse (modern art museum), built in 2003.
 It’s otherworldly, spaceship-like features have come to make it affectionately known by locals as the “Friendly Alien”.
 You can’t miss it, and I was obsessed with this architectural bubble before I even arrived.

-The “Friendly Alien” Kunsthouse modern art museum
+The “Friendly Alien” Kunsthouse modern art museum.

-While the ledges of the Schlossberg looks down over this area, this side of the river looks up.
-Once inside the Kunsthaus, one of its ‘nozzle’ windows points in a different direction to all of the others – for an old to the modern facing view of the famous Bell Tower on the Schlossberg.
-It’s a nod to the city’s history from the perspective of the new design.
-Return to the ‘Friendly Alien’ at night, when it becomes an interactive light and art installation that’s always changing much like the enclosed exhibits.
+While the ledges of the Schlossberg look down over this area, this side of the river looks up.
+Inside the Kunsthaus is an artistic window viewpoint.
+One of its ‘nozzle’ windows points in a different direction to all of the others – for an old to the modern facing view of the famous Bell Tower on the Schlossberg.

-View of the Graz clocktower from inside the Kunsthaus
+View of the Graz clocktower from inside the Kunsthaus.

 Immerse Yourself in the Lend Neighbourhood